 Sidecars, Quads and Snowmobiles must have an ignition cut-out fitted to operate when the rider leaves the machine.
-This ignition cut-out system must interrupt the primary circuit and must be wired for both the supply and return of the current.
+This ignition cut-out system must stop the engine. interrupt the primary circuit and must be wired for both the supply and return of the current.

-This ignition cut-out must be placed as near to the centre of the handlebar as possible and must be operated by a non-elastic string of adequate length and thickness.
-Once the rider steps off the vehicle, the lanyard must disconnect from the cut-off switch and cut the power to the engine.
-The cut-off switch cannot be taped, glued wired or fitted solidly in place.
+This ignition cut-out must be placed as near to the centre of the handlebar as possible and must be operated by a lanyard of non-elastic string of adequate length and thickness.
+Once the rider steps off the vehicle, the lanyard must disconnect from the cut-off switch and cut the power to stop the engine.
+The lanyard must be fastened to the ignition cut-out switch firmly in a way that it cannot be disconnected inadvertently but only when the rider leaves the machine.

+The cut-offout switch cannot be taped, glued wired or fitted solidly in place.
 It must be possible to pull it off to cut the power to the engine immediately.

-For Sidecars and Quads, the cut-out switch must be strapped to the rider's right-hand wrist.
+For Sidecars, Quads and Snowcross, the cut-out switch must be strapped to the rider's right-hand wrist or attached properly to the rider's waist.
 A spiral cable (similar to that of a telephone wire) of maximum 1 m in length is permitted.
 For Snowmobiles, it must be attached properly to the rider's waist (loop, hook or ring).